For Subway, A Ruling Not So Sweet. Irish Court Says Its Bread Isn't Bread

 At least, not legally.

 That's because its bread has too much sugar, the court said Tuesday.
-The country's VAT Act of 1972 says tax-exempt bread can't have sugar, fat and bread improver exceed 2% of the weight of flour.
+The country's Value-Added Tax Act of 1972 says tax-exempt bread can't have sugar, fat and bread improver exceed 2% of the weight of flour.

 In Subway's recipe, sugar makes up 10% of the weight of the flour, according to the judgment.
 That's five times what the law deems acceptable.